serpentchain/serpentchain.io.github.io/pshc.md

 thresholding; and (iii) multiple digits can share a fiber by WDM.
 Multi-digit words use spatial parallelism (one path per digit) or time multiplexing under the optical clock.

+The choice of **base sixteen specifically** is motivated by data representation rather than optics alone.
+Hexadecimal is already the conventional shorthand for binary data — one hex digit maps to exactly four bits, and bytes, addresses, and machine words are routinely expressed in hex.
+Computing natively in base sixteen therefore keeps the machine's internal representation aligned with how data is already written and stored, so that — should photonic storage technologies for this architecture be produced — data held in base sixteen could be read, written, and operated on with **less translation and obfuscation** between the storage layer, the applications that consume the data, and the optical compute layer.
+The radix is chosen to minimize representational mismatch across that stack, not merely to fit the available channel count.

 ### 4.3 Source and demultiplexer

 A broadband source (supercontinuum, broadband superluminescent assembly, or phosphor-converted